tomster/ezjail-remote/README.rst

  * permanently enables SSH for the jail host (and limits it to the primary IP address)
  * creates an admin user with your username and public SSH key

+..note: Before installing ezjail with the ``install`` command you may want to set up additional things, such as ZFS pools, network interface aliases, etc.

 To install ezjail you can use the ``install`` command, which either installs it from the ports or from CVS (for the brave)::

   ezjail-remote -H IP_ADDR install